Chuflay

 Chuflay is the name of a traditional Bolivian mixed drink.
 The drink is made on the rocks in a tall glass, such as a Collins glass, with a jigger of singani and filled with either ginger ale, 7-Up, or Sprite and often garnished with a slice of lime.
-Chuflay is used in special events, i.e. weddings, promotions, amongst others.
-This drink is very affordable in most places and is served frequently.
+Chuflay is used in special events, i.e. weddings, promotions, etc. This drink is very affordable in most places and is served frequently.